 DIY gift wrapping is the perfect way to add a personal touch to a gift this Christmas.
 Learn how I used pinecones to create two different rustic gift wrapping ideas.

-I’m so excited to be participating in my second Create with Me challenge hosted by Lindi from Love Create Celebrate and Samantha from Little Bits of Home.
 At the beginning of each month, we ask you (our readers!) to vote on a material.
 Then, we have to use whichever material wins to create something that we share at the beginning of the next month.
 SO fun!

 Last month, our lovely readers selected pinecones (though, I should mention I missed last month because my project turned out HORRIBLE!).

 I first thought of making a pinecones garland or some pinecones ornaments.
 Even pinecone Christmas trees could be fun, like this!
 But, I decided instead to make some chalkboard-dipped pinecones that would look perfect as gift wrapping toppers!